FunnelKit

 Providing a name to automation

-Next, you need to select your event.
-Under the WooCommerce tag, you’ll find the “Order Created” event.
+Next, select your event.
+Under WooCommerce, find the 'Order Created' event.

 Order created automation

-After a user creates an order, depending on the order status (completed, draft, on hold, processing), it will store data.
+After a user creates an order, the system stores data depending on the order status (completed, draft, on hold, processing).

-You can use this for any product in your store or just one specific product.
-Set it up to run once or multiple times, and it’ll work with your current active contacts.
+You can use this for any product in your store, or for a specific product.
+Set it up to run once or multiple times, and it'll work with your current active contacts.

 WooCommerce orders to Google Sheets